Terms and conditionsempower people everywhere to revolutionize their health. Our current mission is to make low carb simple.

 We remind you that any message can be read, used, reproduced, and cited by all.

 You have the possibility to erase or edit your own comments.
 If necessary, email firstname.lastname@example.org for assistance.

 The moderators and members and anyone commenting should conduct themselves at all times with respect and honesty.
 Personal attacks are not allowed.

 By using the Diet Doctor comments section, you agree to post information that is true and correct to the best of your knowledge and is of your personal experience.

 If the information you post is not personal experience, we request you to provide sources (references, links, etc.) whenever it is relevant and possible.
-All statements about statistics, data, studies, and new advancement in medicine should have trustworthy sources.
+All statements about statistics, data, studies, and new advancements in medicine should have trustworthy sources.

-You are not allowed to post advertisements, for example in the form of text links or banners.
+You are not allowed to post advertisements, for example, in the form of text links or banners.

 You can contact the moderators of the Diet Doctor comments section via this email: email@example.com.

 You can also use a moderator’s personal email address, available on their author pages linked from their names above.

 For further contact information, see our contact page.